-ZSL Library and Archives is now closed for refurbishment and will reopen in February 2024.
+ZSL Library and Archives is now closed for refurbishment and will aim to reopen on 5th March 2024.

 The Charles Hayward Foundation are generously funding redevelopment of the Reading Room to transform it into a welcoming, engaging and more flexible space.
 We hope you can visit us after our exciting transformation.
 Further information on reopening dates will be available on this page in due course.

 ZSL Prince Philip Zoological Library & Archives is open by appointment 10:30am to 5pm Tuesdays and Wednesdays only.

 The Library of the Zoological Society of London houses ZSL’s Archives which range from manuscript minutes to computer print-outs.

 Based in the Library of the Zoological Society of London, the Archives of ZSL are a range of records of interest to researchers into Zoo History.
 The majority of the records have been produced as a result of ZSL’s activities.
 The main use of the Archives will be for the history of ZSL itself and the zoos it owns: London Zoo and Whipsnade Zoo; however there are other uses as varied as family history and studies of culture and society.